2009–10 Papua New Guinea National Soccer League

 The 2009–10 Papua New Guinea National Soccer League season, known as the Telikom NSL Cup for sponsorship reasons, was the fourth edition of Papua New Guinea National Soccer League.

 The title was won by Hekari United, who won their fourth consecutive title thanks to a 5–0 victory over Morobe FC in the Grand Final.
 Hekari striker Kema Jack won his third Golden Boot trophy, while Emmanuel Simon of Besta PNG United won the award for Player of the Season.

 Teams

 There were nine teams in the competition which was one more than the previous season.
 Welgris Highlanders, having finished 4th last season, failed to meet the deadline to submit their team, meaning for the first time, there would be no representative from the Highlands Region of the country.
 Sepik FC failed to submit a letter of interest.
 Nabasa also withdrew.

-Gelle Hills and Madang Fox rejoined the league after a year's absence, while there were debuts for Tukoko University and Besta PNG United, the latter of whom acted as a development side for the Papua New Guinean national team under-20s.
+Gelle Hills and Madang Fox rejoined the league after a year's absence, while there were debuts for Tukoko University and Besta PNG United, the latter of whom acted as a development side for the Papua New Guinea national team under-20s.